-Grimur Hakonarson’s Un Certain Regard-winning film Rams is part dark comedy, part family drama about two elderly brothers who haven’t spoken in years.
+Grimur Hakonarson’s Un Certain Regard-winning film Rams (Hrutar) is part dark comedy, part family drama about two elderly brothers who haven’t spoken in years.
 The gorgeous Icelandic landscape provides the backdrop to this story about sheep farming and family reconciliation.

 In Grimur Hakonarson’s second feature, Rams, the elderly Gummi (Sigurdur Sigurdjonsson) and his brother Kiddi (Theodor Juliusson), have been living on adjacent sheep farms in rural Iceland for their entire adult life.
 But they haven’t spoken to each other in 40 years.
 When necessary, they communicate by sending each other rolled up dispatches, using Kiddi’s dog as a messenger.

 We sense there’s some old rivalry between them as a local competition for best sheep finds Gummi in second place to Kiddi’s first, by only half a point, to his severe chagrin: Hakonarson emphasizes the hierarchy by having them stand on a Winner’s podium.
 What could have transpired to keep these two apart for so long, when living so close, in such a small place, is the film’s big mystery, but what starts out as intriguing proves disappointing when it’s not explored further.

 The brothers’ peaceful existence of mutually ignoring one another is disturbed when Gummi suspects Kiddi’s winning sheep of being sick with scrapie, a fatal, incurable sheep disease.
 When word gets out, and an investigation ensues, the town votes to have all of the sheep in the brothers’ valley slaughtered to prevent further spread of the disease and hopefully eradicate it entirely.